dmgonzalez8/OMR/README.md

 ## YOLO Models Results

 The results section for YOLO includes two parts: one for symbol detection & classification, and the other for measure detection.
 We have trained four models, three for symbol detection and classification, and one for measure detection.
-For symbol detection, we trained YOLOv8n (500 + 500 epochs), YOLOv8m (500 epochs), and YOLOv8x (500).
-We achieved highest mean Average Precision (mAP) at an Intersection Over Union (IOU) of 0.5 of ... across all classes using YOLOv8x.
-After observing improvements in the training efficiency as the models' number of parameters increased, we decided to use YOLOv8x for measure detection.
-For measure detection we trained one model using YOLOv8x(500 epochs).
+For symbol detection, we trained YOLOv8n (500 + 500 epochs), YOLOv8m (500 epochs), and YOLOv8x (500) and for measure detection we trained one model using YOLOv8m for500 epochs.

 ### Symbol Detection & Classification Using YOLO: